iCollege Alternative Education

 Please speak with the Inclusion Manager to discuss any concerns.

 - 4.6: What arrangements does the school have for liaison with Children's Social Care services?

 We have a Designated Safeguarding Lead (DSL) and deputy DSL’s in each unit.
 Referrals to the Contact Advice and Assessment Service (CAAS) are made should concerns be identified.
 We liaise regularly with named social workers where a Child Protection or Child in Need plan is in place and ensure that a key member of staff is available to attend all meetings.
 For Looked After Children (LAC), we liaise regularly with social workers and participate in regular PEP (Personal Education Plan) and LAC reviews.

 4. Specialist services available / accessed by the school

 - 5.1: What SEND training is provided for teachers in your school?

 Training is organised by the Inclusion Manager for all staff regarding SEND not just on INSET days but also at other convenient times in the school calendar.
 We access this via the Local Authority, associated support services or external agencies.
 Staff are also briefed internally regarding any updates to changes in SEND provision and practice.
 These sessions or updates can take the format of practical strategies for supporting a particular student or as an informative session to provide advice on how learning may be affected in general.
-Staff training includes Mental Health Awareness, OT, SLCN, dyslexia, ASD and ADD/ADHD and Attachment and FASD, Emotion Coaching.
+Staff training includes Mental Health Awareness, OT, SLCN, dyslexia, ASD and ADD/ADHD and AATI practice (Attachment Aware and Trauma Informed), FASD and Emotion Coaching.

 - 5.2: What SEND training is provided for teaching assistants and other staff in your school?